appium/appium/docs/en/writing-running-appium/android/actions.md

 the following motion events:
  - `ACTION_POINTER_DOWN`
  - wait 125ms
  - `ACTION_POINTER_UP`.
-The `startTime` property should be set to the same timestamp as for `ACTION_POINTER_DOWN`
+The `downTime` property should be set to the same timestamp as for `ACTION_POINTER_DOWN`

-It is also important, that coordinates and other properties of both the starting and the closing event should be equal.
+It is also important, that coordinates and other properties of both the starting and the closing event should be equal except of the `eventTime` one, which is always equal to the current system timestamp in milliseconds (`SystemClock.uptimeMillis()`).
 The `MotionEvent` object itself could be created via [obtain](https://developer.android.com/reference/android/view/MotionEvent#obtain(long,%20long,%20int,%20float,%20float,%20int)) API, where parameters are the corresponding event properties.

 After events are created they must be passed to the system for execution.
 Such action is not secure, so it is only possible in instrumented tests via [injectInputEvent](https://android.googlesource.com/platform/frameworks/base/+/master/core/java/android/app/IUiAutomationConnection.aidl) method of `IUiAutomationConnection` interface.